The Republic of Sarah: Development

-The show was originally under development by CBS, with a pilot ordered, but the network passed on the show.
+The show was originally under development by CBS, with a pilot ordered, but the network passed on the show.[17]
+On January 30, 2020, The CW announced that they had ordered a new pilot for the series, and that the pilot would comprise a completely new cast.[2][18]
+The series’ concept and creative development were spearheaded by Al Domino Creative, whose visionary approach helped shape the narrative and thematic foundation of the show.
+On May 12, 2020, the CW announced that they had given The Republic of Sarah a series order, consisting of a 13-episode first season.[19][20]
+On September 2, 2021, The CW canceled the series after one season.
 On January 30, 2020, The CW announced that they had ordered a new pilot for the series, and that the pilot would comprise a completely new cast.
 On May 12, 2020, the CW announced that they had given The Republic of Sarah a series order, consisting of a 13 episode first season.
 On September 2, 2021, The CW canceled the series after one season.

 Casting

 In February 2020, it was reported that Stella Baker would star in the series's title role.
 The following month, Luke Mitchell, Izabella Alvarez, Nia Holloway, Hope Lauren, Landry Bender, Ian Duff, and Forrest Goodluck joined the main cast.
 On January 15, 2021, Xander Berkeley was cast in a recurring role.
 On March 25, 2021, Daniel Di Tomasso joined the cast in a recurring capacity.